What I Believe: Positions

 (a) The Holy Ghost indwells believers when the believer is born again in Jesus Christ.
 At salvation, He is that “well of water springing up into everlasting life” (John 4:14).

 (b) The Holy Ghost does not impose anything on the believer that they do not accept, trust, understand, or have faith for.
-The “Baptism of the Holy Ghost” is the point, after salvation, where a believer understands and receives who the Holy Ghost is, that the same power that raised Messiah from the dead now dwells in them, and what gifts, ministries, and fruits can now work in their lives due to the empowerment and influence of the Holy Ghost.
+The “Baptism with the Holy Ghost” is the point, after salvation, where a believer understands and receives who the Holy Ghost is, that the same power that raised Messiah from the dead now dwells in them, and what gifts, ministries, and fruits can now work in their lives due to the empowerment and influence of the Holy Ghost.
 It is now that “out of his belly shall flow rivers of living water”.
 The difference is every once in a while dipping from a well of water versus being continually filled and having rivers of living water flowing.

-(c) The Baptism of the Holy Ghost, according to Acts 2:4, is given to believers who ask for it.
+(c) The Baptism with the Holy Ghost, according to Acts 2:4, is given to believers who ask for it.
 The Holy Ghost in a person’s life is evidenced by changes in his life, including a renewed love for God, and people, a commitment to the scriptures and holy living.
-All believers are entitled to, and should ardently expect and earnestly seek, the promise of the Father, the Baptism of the Holy Ghost, according to the command of Jesus Messiah.
+All believers are entitled to, and should ardently expect and earnestly seek, the promise of the Father, the Baptism with the Holy Ghost, according to the command of Jesus Messiah.
 With this comes the endowment of power for life and service, the bestowal of gifts and their uses in the work of the ministry: This experience is distinct from and subsequent to the experience of the new birth (Lk.
 24:49; Acts 1:4-8, 2:38-39, 10:44-46, 11:14-16, 15:7-9; I Cor.
 12:1-31).

 (d) The Holy Ghost is continuing the work He started at Pentecost, empowering believers to live a godly life and continue in all the works of Jesus.
 Can be and often is accompanied by speaking with other tongues as the Spirit gives utterance (Acts 1:8, 2:4, 10:44-46, 19:2,6).
 The spirit filled believer has the gift of speaking with new tongues whether or not he or she chooses to exercise this gifting.
 However tongues or emotional experiences should not be construed as “proof” of the Holy Ghost.
 Instead we know the Holy Ghost indwells us the same way we know we are saved, because scripture says so, and by the subsequent manifestation of spiritual power in public testimony and service, and we can recognize the source from its fruit (Matt 7:16)